RMasterBot/RMBPinterest/README.md

-# BotStarterKit
+# RMBPinterest
-Starter Kit for RMasterBot integration
+Pinterest Bot for RMasterBot